theevildoof/articles/index.md

 ---
-title: Home
+title: Table of Contents
 layout: home
 nav_order: 1
 ---

-I'm trying to write some blogs, let's see how it goes!
+I'm trying to write some blogs, let's see how it goes! dsdsf